Women of Twilight (film): Reception

 Press responses ranged from "Though grossly overacted by all in sight, the film will draw pity from those who know how harsh the world can be" to "Before virtue triumphs we are treated to a great deal of horror and degradation ...
 It is not only rapacious boarding-house keepers and baby-farmers who exploit the misfortunes of unmarried mothers.
 Where would popular playwrights and film producers be without them?"

 The Monthly Film Bulletin wrote: This sordid story has been dealt with in an unimaginative, selfconscious manner, with the emphasis on the sensational. ...
 The film, which infers that it has performed a social duty in bringing these unpleasant facts before the public, could have done better by dropping the pointless initial Soho nightclub scenes and introducing a sequence showing what social services there are available for the unmarried mother.
 But Women of Twilight, the first British production to receive an "X"* certificate from the censor, is perhaps scarcely remarkable for truth to life."

 Sunday Dispatch, January 1953: "A study of low life and bad morals in the Russian manner.
 A houseful of unhappy unmarried mothers will arouse the sympathy of all but the most censorious.
 Many of the original stage cast repeat their lifelike performances on the screen.
 If the aim of tragedy is to purge the soul with pity, this is indeed a great tragic film."

 Daily Telegraph, January 1953: "I missed Women of Twilight as a play because I chose to; I saw the film because I must.
 This study of the conditions in which unmarried mothers live and have their children, and not uncommonly watch them die, is powerful, sordid, disturbing and perhaps not so overdrawn as some good easy people think.
 If it helps to awaken the public conscience and sharpen official vigilance it will be justified."

-The Star, January 1953: "First thing to be said about Women of Twilight (Plaza) is that it is designed as a shocker as and it shocks ...
+The Star, January 1953: "First thing to be said about Women of Twilight (Plaza) is that it is designed as a shocker – and it shocks ...
 But if you enjoy watching women snarling, scratching or pulling each other's hair out, in sordid surroundings, this is your picture."

 Daily Sketch, January 1953: "Here is an adult, honest drama which focuses attention on a real-life problem to which none of us should close our eyes.
-But I warn you; the young actresses as a male face seldom appears in this film as throw themselves wholeheartedly into their sad parts."
+But I warn you; the young actresses – a male face seldom appears in this film – throw themselves wholeheartedly into their sad parts."

 The Spectator, January 1953: "Miss Jackson is an old hand at the silky sinister, the velvet vile, and as usual is admirably alarming.
 Her wickedness seeps through her mask of virtue like dampness through a newly painted wall; her every sweetness is threaded with a shiver ...
 This film has all the ingredients of a Grand Guignol, but being underplayed in the true English fashion, and quietly directed by Mr Gordon Parry, it has turned out to be a seemingly plausible record of man's inhumanity to woman and a woman's attempt to cash in on it."